Pet2Ant/DaisyWorld-Simulation/README.md

 # DaisyWorld Simulation
 DaisyWorld Simulation is an interactive model implemented in Processing that simulates the theoretical Daisy World model.
 This model demonstrates how living organisms (specifically black and white daisies) can affect their environment to create a stable ecosystem.
-This was given to us during the second year of our studies for the module Software Development In Practice.

 # Features
 * Temperature Control: Set the initial temperature from 5°C to 45°C.